 - Signature of the supplier

-Now, based on the Form GSTR-2 of the recipient, the particulars of outward supply as validated by the recipient would be made available for the supplier.
-Such particulars get auto-populated for the supplier.
+Now, based on the Form GSTR-2 of the buyer, the particulars of outward supply as validated by the buyer would be made available for the supplier.
+Such particulars get auto-populated in GSTR – 1A for the supplier.
 The supplier may accept such details to update and finalize his Form GSTR-1 submitted earlier.

 Finally, the matching of ITC would be done only after both the supplier and recipient file their monthly returns.
 This monthly return is filed in Form GSTR-3.